FOSS: A Self-Learned Doctor for Query Optimizer: Introduction

 \subsection{Contributions}

 We summarize our contributions as follows: \begin{itemize} \item We introduce a whitebox-expertise approach called plan-doctor, which consists of a planner and a selector.
-It produces better-performance plans by optimizing the original plan through a step-by-step process. \item We construct a simulated environment and use simulated experiences to accelerate the learning of FOSS. \item We design an asymmetric advantage model to serve as a reward indicator in the simulated environment and as a selector to choose the optimal plan. \item Experimental results show that FOSS outperforms the state-of-the-art (SOTA) methods in terms of latency performance and optimization time, while also reducing total latency by 15\% to 83\% compared to the PostgreSQL. \end{itemize}
+It produces better-performance plans by optimizing the original plan through a step-by-step process. \item We construct a simulated environment and use simulated experiences to accelerate the learning of FOSS. \item We design an asymmetric advantage model to serve as a reward indicator in the simulated environment and as a selector to choose the optimal plan among candidate plans. \item Experimental results show that FOSS outperforms the state-of-the-art methods in terms of latency performance, while also achieves speedup ranging from $1.15\times$ to $8.33\times$ in total latency compared to the PostgreSQL. \end{itemize}